molokoloco/jQuery.boxFx/README.md

     },

 Within all the animations/transitions you can use "*ms*" (Milliseconds) or "*s*" (Seconds) units.
 Some tools for "timingFunction" are also provided.
-After the famous "*linear*" and "*ease-in*" you can now use more advanced modes.
+After the famous "*linear*" and "*ease-in*" you can now use more advanced modes : "*easeInOutQuad*", "*snap*", "*easeInSine*", etc...
-Cf. "*easeInOutQuad*", "*snap*", "*easeInSine*", etc... : look at "*./js/jquery.boxFx.tools.js*" for easing listing.
+Look at "*./js/jquery.boxFx.tools.js*" for easing listing.

     options.transition : {
         duration         : '6500ms',